THREE GOALS IN 12 MINUTES HELP ON-SONG ROBINS TAME LIONS

 Three goals in 12 minutes should have meant it was game over.
 The Robins switched off though and straight from the restart, Pagham pulled one back as Forden was allowed to stroll through a number of weak challenges and slot past Joel Harding.

-Still the first half action wasn’t done.
+Still the first half action was not done.
 Gault volleyed straight at Wes Hallett in the Pagham goal and Slaughter shot wastefully wide when he was well placed.

-John was dealt a double injury blow when Slaughter limped off two minutes after the goal and Kane joined him in the treatment room four minutes later with Logan Newington coming on for his first senior appearance since 2007.
+But it was not all good news for the Robins.
+As well as losing Slaughter to injury two minutes after Kane struck, the scorer himself followed Slaughter into the treatment room just four minutes later.
+That meant Logan Newington coming on for his first senior appearance since 2007.

-The game petered out after that although there were two good chances in injury time, James Misselbrook forcing Harding into tipping over at full stretch with Gault then contriving to miss from eight yards with the goal at his mercy following Laing’s perfect cross.
+The game petered out after that although there were two good chances in injury time.
+James Misselbrook forced Harding into tipping over at full stretch and Gault then contrived to miss from eight yards with the goal at his mercy following Laing’s perfect cross.

 Hassocks: Joel Harding; Dan Jacques, Ian Simpson, Ashley Marsh, Stuart Faith, Arni Kublickas; Daley Clark, Spencer Slaughter, Anthony Hibbert; Phil Gault, Neil Kane.